COVID-19 closure: United Club is temporarily closed.

 - Business Class passengers departing on an intercontinental flight operated by a Star Alliance carrier (no guests)

-- First Class passengers departing on an intercontinental flight operated by a Star Alliance carrier (no guests)
+- First Class passengers departing on an intercontinental flight operated by a Star Alliance carrier (+1 guest)

 - United Premier Gold, Premium Platinum, Premier 1K, and Global Services members departing on an intercontinental flight operated by a Star Alliance carrier in any class of service (+1 guest)

-- Star Alliance Gold Members (except United Premier members) departing on a domestic or international flight operated by a Star Alliance carrier in any class of service (+1 guest)
+- Star Alliance Gold Members (except United Premier members and above) departing on a domestic or international flight operated by a Star Alliance carrier in any class of service (+1 guest)

 - United Club one-time pass holders (paper or electronic passes) (no guests)

-- Active U.S. military personnel departing on a same-day United flight (no guests)
+- Active U.S. military personnel departing on a same-day United flight (+family members)

-- Amtrak Guest Rewards Select Plus members departing on a same-day United flight (+1 guest and children under the age of 21.)
+- Amtrak Guest Rewards Select Plus and Select Executive members departing on a same-day United flight (+1 guest and children under the age of 21.)

-- Air Canada Maple Leaf Club members departing on a flight operated by a Star Alliance carrier (no guests)
+- Air Canada Maple Leaf Club Worldwide members departing on a flight operated by a Star Alliance carrier (+1 guest)